ncp38/cs241-f24/projects/proj4/index.md

 - `remove`: This is the equivalent of the deletion algorithm discussed in class.
 This function does not have to be recursive.
 Please use the code given in class to implement this.

 - `size`: This function returns the number of key-value pairs in the tree.
-This function should be implemented recursively.
-(Yes, this function could be implemented by adding a `size` field to the class, but I want you to get practice with writing recursive functions.)

 - `height`: This function returns the height of the tree (see the BST homework for more information).